TimPietrusky/atelier/docs/conventions.md

 - **Execution snapshots**: Captured at queue time; retained after completion for settings view.
 Cleaned up when user clears queue.
 - **Queue updates**: Event-driven via `workflowEngine.addExecutionChangeListener()` (supports multiple listeners).
 NO polling (wasteful, removed).
 - **Media Manager**: Full-screen page (not panel); toggled via header button.
 Settings persist to sessionStorage.
+  - **Selection mode**: When opened from image node inspector "from library" button, shows large "Use Selected" and "Cancel" buttons; selected asset highlights with accent border and ring.
+  - **Lazy loading**: All images use native `loading="lazy"` with explicit `width`/`height` attributes to prevent layout shift.
+  - **Asset deletion**: Shows warning ONLY if asset is actively used in `config.uploadedAssetRef`; NOT for outputs/history.
 - **Image metadata persistence**: ALL generation settings (prompt, model, steps, guidance, seed, resolution) are stored in `result.metadata.inputsUsed` and persist forever with the image.
 Settings icon in image history loads from this persistent metadata, NOT from ephemeral queue snapshots.

 ### Node behaviors